Flexible mortgage features include overpayments, underpayments, payment holidays, switching and daily calculated interest.

 Underpayments

 On the flip side of overpayments, a more flexible mortgage will enable you to underpay by a set amount.
-This is particularly useful if you have a fluctuating income, or find yourself in a situation where your outgoings surpass your income.
+This is particularly useful if you have a fluctuating income, or if your outgoings surpass your income.

 As with overpayments, mortgages can vary and there may be limitations on how much you can underpay and when.
 For example, underpayments are usually only allowed if there has been a previous overpayment to balance it out.
 With this in mind, remember to always check your mortgage terms before scheduling an underpayment.